Passion Of The Seas Review and Specifications

 Shipboard entertainment options - Fun and Sport

 The Quantum-class ship Passion of the Seas comes with a skydiving simulator and the North Star, a jewel-shaped glass capsule rising 300 feet above sea level and allowing 360-degree views from high above the ship.
-Passion also boasts innovative bumper cars and Bionic Bar with bartending "robots" that mix up cocktails, ordered via tablet.
+Passion also boasts innovative bumper cars and Bionic Bar with bartending "robots" that mix up cocktails, ordered via a tablet.

 If you love adventure, iFly by RipCord is a must-try.
 The first "flight" for every passenger is free.
 The Royal Theater hosts the major production show onboard the Passion.
 The cruise ship features the DreamWorks Experience - a themed programming in partnership with the Walt Disney Company.
 This new entertainment program is aimed at families and offers movies-themed DreamWorks activities on select RCI ships within the fleet.
 The list of special activities includes characters meet and greets (of course, plus photo ops).

 Follows the complete list of Passion of the Seas lounges, clubs and other entertainment venues for kids, teens and adults.